leebaedke/Crowdfunding_ETL/README.md

 # Lee Baedke, Chad Hollman, Julia McKinnon

-Used data in Jupyter notebook to create 4 CSV files.
+For this project, we used the provided data to create 4 new CSV files through Jupyter notebook.
-Used CSV files to create database in PostgreSQL.
+Using the new CSV files, we successfully created a new database in PostgreSQL and imported the data into their corresponding tables.

 We used https://www.quickdatabasediagrams.com/ to create our ERD.

 We also referenced stackoverflow and the Xpert learning assistant to help with our coding.